jonharrye/react-quick-api/README.md

 # `react-quick-api`

-Generate a deployed API response quickly by pasting a sample JSON response
+Generate and deploy an API quickly by pasting a sample JSON response

 ## [DEMO](http://craven-taste.surge.sh/)